bhernez/notifications-system/README.md

 Includes tests for:

-- API endpoints (`NotificationsController`)
+- API endpoints (`NotificationsController`, `NotificationPreferencesController`)
 - Command logic (`BulkSendNotification`)
 - Delivery jobs (`ManagerJob`)
 - Preference-based filtering

+---

-### Extending the System
+## Extending the System

 To add a new channel (e.g., in-app):

-1. Create a new sender class in `app/lib/notifications/sender/<channel>.rb`.
+1. Create a sender class in `app/lib/notifications/sender/<channel>.rb`.
-2. Update `UserNotificationPreference` to include the new channel.
+2. Update `UserNotificationPreference` to accept the new channel.
-3. Update validation logic in `BulkSendNotification::Form` if necessary.
+3. Update `BulkSendNotification::Form` with validation logic.
-4. Plug in the sender via `Notifications::Manager`.
+4. Add handling logic to `Notifications::Manager`.

+---

 ## Design Highlights

 - Command pattern via `CommandBase` and `CommandForm`
-- Dynamic form validation
+- Declarative, flexible validation
-- Per-user channel preferences
+- Respect for user preferences per channel
-- Job-based delivery queue
+- Background job-based architecture
-- Easily extensible architecture
+- Easily extendable for new delivery methods

+---

 ## Known Improvements (WIP)

 - Add throttling or deduplication filters
 - Batch job execution for bulk messages
-- Retry or fallback mechanism for failed deliveries
+- Retry or fallback mechanisms
-- API authentication and rate-limiting
+- API authentication and rate limiting

 ---

 Built for scalability, tested for reliability, and designed for growth.